felvin-search/docs/rfcs/001_snippet_apps.md

 We are building a system where anyone can create these apps, and we'll distribute them instantly through Neera search

 # Why?
 Search is the most convinient ways to distribute apps.
-If you want a timer, or want to convert currency or calculator, no one install these apps, you just such them.
+If you want a timer, or want to convert currency or calculator, no one install these apps, you just search them.
 Though the numbers and kind of apps you find in Google/Bing is still limited the bandwidth, capacity and motivation of these companies.
 We can do much better!

 # How?
 ## End User Flow